 Online Masters in Health Informatics

-When you earn an online masters in health informatics, you take your first step toward learning how to construct computer systems to better serve healthcare
+When you earn an online masters in health informatics, you take your first step toward learning how to construct computer systems to better serve healthcare industries.
+Courses in this degree program combine medical topics with computer sciences to create a balanced curriculum.

 Classes could include subjects such as medical ethics and anatomy as well as cyber security and communications.
 This combination could allow students to develop computer systems targeting healthcare’s unique pain points.
 Thereby, potentially improving the day-to-day experience of medical professionals and patients alike.